 Have More Questions About Spousal Maintenance?
 Contact the Experienced Divorce Attorneys at Robert E. Hornberger, Esq., P.C.

+To learn more about what you need to know about spousal maintenance (alimony) on Long Island and how to get help to protect yourself and your future visit this page: Spousal Maintenance / Alimony on Long Island, NY.
 If you have additional questions about spousal maintenance in New York, contact the Family Law Office of Robert E. Hornberger, Esq., P.C. at 631-923-1910 to schedule your free initial consultation today.

 Download Your Free New York Divorce Guide

 Our 41-page “Guide to New York Divorce: What You Need to Know Before Hiring a Divorce Lawyer in New York” written by an experienced family law lawyer, Long Island’s Robert E. Hornberger, Esq., provides you with real information on the divorce process and the laws it rests upon in the state of New York.
 This book will help give you a solid foundation upon which you can begin the process of making your family’s, life better.